ItsJesusB/ItsJesusB/README.md

 - 👋 Hi, I’m @ItsJesusB
 - 👀 I’m interested in learn on programming
 - 🌱 I’m currently learning system enginer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with my partners
-- 📫 How to reach me ...
+- 📫 How to reach me IG: @itsjesus_barrios
+- barriosmontesjesusdavid40@gmail.com

 <!---
 ItsJesusB/ItsJesusB is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.